JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 ### Query for subexpressions using /it

+(As of last writing this was broken.
+I may have fixed it by now.)

 For instance, if bob has processed alice and chuck, then the command `/find /hash bob #processed /it` would return "alice" and "chuck".